epirus-io/epirus.github.io/docs/getting_started.md

 A free, feature limited version of Epirus is available.
 This version is updated periodically, unlike the Azure and SaaS offerings which are constantly being updated with the latest features.

-To get started with the free version, run the following command to download Epirus:
+To get started with the free version, you'll need [Git](https://git-scm.com/) installed and an Ethereum, Hyperledger Besu or Quorum node endpoint.

+Run the following command to download Epirus:

 ```bash
 git clone https://github.com/blk-io/epirus-free.git